Pattern recognition techniques for Boson Sampling validation: Benchmarking the protocol

-\textbf{\textit{Numerical results ---}} As a first step, we performed a detailed analysis to identify the best algorithm among the mentioned clustering methods.
-More specifically, we proceeded with the two following steps: (i) a \textit{training stage} and (ii) a \textit{validation stage}.
-The parameter quantifying the capability of each test to perform correct decisions is the success percentage or, equally, the probability that two samples drawn from the same statistical population are labeled as compatible while two samples drawn from different probability distributions are recognized as incompatible.
+As a first step, we performed a detailed analysis to identify the most suitable among the mentioned clustering algorithms.
+More specifically, we proceeded with the two following steps: (i) a \textit{tuning stage} and (ii) a \textit{cross-validation stage}.
+The figure of merit quantifying the capability of each test to perform correct decisions is the success percentage, i.e., the probability that two samples drawn from the same statistical population are labeled as compatible while two samples drawn from different probability distributions are recognized as incompatible.

+(i) In the \textit{tuning stage}, we looked for the most effective clustering algorithm for our validation protocol.
+We are not yet applying it to validate Boson Sampling data; rather, we are optimizing the set of hyper-parameters that will define its operation (see Section \ref{section_tuning} and Supplemental Material).
+Indeed our protocol is based on unsupervised algorithms that, as such, do not need data with different labels to learn effective patterns.